Assistant Professor of Business Analytics and Technology

-This research is highlighted by three ongoing projects described below.
+This research is highlighted by four ongoing projects described below.
 My research methods range from machine learning methodology to economic theory to applied microeconomics.
 I incorporate this range of methods since they are useful to answer a range of related questions.
 Each project is motivated to provide insights into how changes in information technology may be affecting societal and secondary outcomes:

 "Identifying Significant Predictive Bias in Classifiers" (the work is currently ongoing and joint with Daniel Neill)

 The above arXiv link is a 5-page introduction to the project, presented, with a travel award, at the NIPS 2016 Workshop on Interpretable Machine Learning in Complex Systems, and later, the KDD 2017 Workshop on Fairness, Accountability, and Transparency in ML (FAT-ML).